kubernetes/kubernetes/docs/user-guide/debugging-services.md

 need to check that your `kubelet` is running with the right flags.
-The `--cluster_dns` flag needs to point to your DNS `Service`'s IP and the `--cluster_domain` flag needs to be your cluster's domain - we assumed "cluster.local" in this document, but your might be different, in which case you should change that in all of the commands.
+The `--cluster_dns` flag needs to point to your DNS `Service`'s IP and the `--cluster_domain` flag needs to be your cluster's domain - we assumed "cluster.local" in this document, but yours might be different, in which case you should change that in all of the commands above.

 ### Does any Service exist in DNS?